d-velopers-com/d-velopers-website/README.md

 ## 💬 Support

-For support, join our [Discord Server](https://www.youtube.com/channel/UCFKZxStYsOVrzdN_FCZ0NGg/membership) or open an issue.
+For support, visit our [Discord page](https://www.d-velopers.com/discord) or open an issue.

 ---